 (See the Section on Gory Details below for how the adjustment for Expected Points (EP) is calculated.)

-National Rankings: It's only one game so don't get too excited or too panicked.
-All rankings are from TeamRankings except for forced fumbles which is from CFBStats.
+National Rankings: All rankings include games between two FBS teams ONLY and are from TeamRankings except for forced fumbles which is from CFBStats.
 The four columns with *** show the best correlation to offense and defense (per Advanced NFL stats).

 The Gory Details